rohitsubedi/laravel-localization/README.md

 ```
 Here you can add as many locales available in your project and set the `default_locale` to the value for which you want to exclude the prefix

+__NOTE:__ You can keep this field blank if you want all prefix in th url

 __For Example:__

 If your project has `en` and `th` as the available locales and if you set `th` as your default locale.
 Then the url will look like,